aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 Other deployer impact
 ---------------------

-A new option will be available for in the conf file of nova : inheritable_admin_image_properties
+A new option will be available for in the config file of nova : inheritable_admin_image_properties

 Developer impact